isomerpages/mol-services/_move-house/03a-move-in.md

 ---
-title: "Getting ready"
+title: "Get my home ready to live in"
 permalink: /government-services/buying-a-hdb/move-in/
 third_nav_title: 4 things to plan before moving
 ---

-## Make my home ready to live in
+## Get my home ready to live in

 ### Renovating & Refurbishing your new home